moeyg/MySQL-commands/source/READ.md

   -- Expression using AS

-  mysql> SELECT crops, quantity AS qty FROM greenhouse;
+  mysql> SELECT crops, quantity AS "qty" FROM greenhouse;
   +-------------+------+
   | crops       | qty  |
   +-------------+------+